 BruControl uses a license system to ensure authorized installations are utilized.
+Licenses are activated in the application, and the application is fully functional without activation except for interface communications.
 This system requires that the host computer access a remote web server to confirm authorization.
-The host computer must be connected to the internet for initial activation.
-Thereafter, BruControl will confirm authorization every few hours.
-If authorization cannot be achieved because the host computer is not connected to the internet, it will continue to function for 30 days before requiring authorization confirmation.
+Therefore, the host computer must be connected to the internet for initial and continual authorization.
+BruControl will confirm authorization roughly once per day.
+If authorization cannot be achieved because the host computer is not connected to the internet, it will continue to attempt authorization for 30 days before suspending interface communications.

-The first step in a new installation is to activate the license.
-To do so, enter the credentials of the licensee, including the 'Email' and 'Password' in their respective fields, then select the 'ACTIVATE' button.
+The first step in a new installation is to activate a license.
+To do so, either an established license can be activated, or an 'EVALUATION' license can be initiated.
+To activate an established license, enter the credentials of the licensee, including the 'Email' and 'Password' in their respective fields, then select the 'ACTIVATE' button.
 The license will be verified, and the 'License Status' will be updated to reflect its status and level.